Wiredcraft/backupallthethings/README.rst

 `devops-backup` is a *very* young project and should not be considered stable.
 The scripts provided to backup each of the services are ... well ... they are what they are.
 Simple shell scripts; not much safety nets, poor logging / error reporting, may not follow best practices and may seem complete non-sense to experts.

-There is a large [TODO list](https://github.com/devo-ps/devops-backup#todo), feel free to look into it and hack at will!
+There is a large `TODO list <https://github.com/devo-ps/devops-backup#todo>`_, feel free to look into it and hack at will!

 Install
 =======